Total War

 Life in the Trenches

 Total war wasn’t just about nations; it was about people.
-These videos explore how new technology and brutal conditions shaped the experiences of soldiers and civilians in the First World War.
+These videos and activity explore how new technology and brutal conditions shaped the experiences of soldiers and civilians in the First World War.

 -